Master of Physician Assistant

 Is there a preference for residents of the state of Texas?

 No. Hardin-Simmons University is a private university, and no preference is given for applicants residing in the state of Texas.
-Tuition for the PA Program is the same for in-state and out of state students.
+Tuition for the PA Program is the same for in-state and out-of-state students.

 Do students from HSU or others receive special consideration?